 3. Show them a vision of success with the pen

-Ryan McClure’s answer starts off a little more skeptical but again is based around questioning the interviewer and identifying the needs and emotions associated with them.
-In this case, the sales person ties in with the prospect’s vision of future success and uses this as the trigger to ask for the sale:
+Ryan McClure’s answer starts off a little more skeptical but again is based on questioning the interviewer and identifying the needs and emotions associated with them.
+In this case, the salesperson ties in with the prospect’s vision of future success and uses this as the trigger to ask for the sale:

 - Interviewer: Sell me this pen

 - Salesperson: Can we agree that there is a scenario where you will agree to buying the pen

 - Interviewer: Yes

 - Salesperson: Are you in a positive state of mind?

 - Salesperson: What are your most important goals in life?